top of page

 If you would like to be part of this growing civility movement, a practical place to start is by joining the upcoming Global Civility Summit in April 2026 on the theme "Leading Through Uncivil Times".

-In just three hours, you will hear from leading practitioners and renown thinkers, ask your question(s), gain tools you can use immediately in your organisation, and generate your personalized roadmap to renewing civic culture.
+In just three hours, you will hear from leading practitioners and renowned thinkers.
+You can ask your questions, gain tools you can use immediately in your organization, and generate your personalized roadmap to renewing civic culture.

 Comments